sephajebi/home/_pages/about.md

 <br/>

 <div style="text-align: justify;">
-I did my PhD between 2020 and 2024 with Sophie Spirkl in the C&O department at the University of Waterloo.
+I graduated in 2024 from the University of Waterloo where I did my PhD with Sophie Spirkl in the C&O department.
 </div>
 <br/>